Because molybdenum cofactor deficiency (MoCD) Type A progresses rapidly, early diagnosis is critical1-3

 Now, for the first time, children with MoCD Type A have a fighting chance.

-NULIBRY is the first and only FDA-approved therapy for patients with MoCD Type A to reduce the risk of mortality.5
+NULIBRY is the first and only FDA-approved therapy for patients with MoCD Type A and has been shown to reduce the risk of mortality.5

 CNS=central nervous system; FDA=Food and Drug Administration; GTP=guanosine triphosphate; MPT=molybdopterin.

 - Mechler K et al. Genet Med.
 2015;17(12):965-970.

 - National Institutes of Health. https://ghr.nlm.nih.gov/condition/molybdenum-cofactor-deficiency.

 - Durmaz MS et al. Radiol Case Rep. 2018;13(3):592-595.